TL;DR

 - We listen: We take the time to understand your personal, family, and business circumstances.

-- We compare: We use our expertise and technology to search and compare policies from all the UK's leading insurers to find a plan that is a strong fit for your needs and budget.
+- We compare: We use our expertise and technology to search and compare policies from all the UK insurer panel to find a plan that is a strong fit for your needs and budget.

 - We explain: We cut through the jargon and explain the differences in policy wording and definitions that can have a huge impact at the point of a claim.

-- We help: We assist you with the application process, ensuring it's completed correctly to give you the best chance of getting the cover you need on the best possible terms.
+- We help: We assist you with the application process, ensuring it's completed correctly to give you the best chance of getting the cover you may need on the suitable terms.

-Our service comes at no extra cost to you.
-We are paid a commission by the insurer you choose, so you get impartial, expert guidance without paying a fee.
+Our service comes with no separate broker fee for our service, subject to terms where applicable.
+We are paid a commission by the insurer you choose, so you get regulated, expert guidance without paying a fee.

 As part of our commitment to our clients' long-term wellbeing, we also provide complimentary access to CalorieHero, our AI-powered calorie and nutrition tracking app.
 We believe a proactive approach to health goes hand-in-hand with having the right financial protection in place.